dongahiral/androidfirstproject/README.md

 # Android Project Design

-This is My First Project Where I have created Total Android App including Database and Design for Client.
+This is My One of the Real world Project which developed for Client.This is totally Android based App including Database and Report Generation.

 ## Let me Show you Some of My work in form of ScreenShot.